eyedeekay/apt-now-history/README.md

 ###Transport Types
   * Version-Controlled
-    - git(Complete as a way up updating the server, but can't be used to retrieve individual software packages or update software.
+    - git(Complete as a way up updating the server, but can't be used to retrieve inpidual software packages or update software.
 Cloning is pretty much like making an instant mirror, which is cool.)
 Will be considered complete when a repository can be initialized and cloned from in the apt-now directory in the absence of a configured web-based git account.